Dorset composer - Rick Birley

 • Movement for String Orchestra "magnas inter opes inops"

-• Little English Folksong Suite
+• English Folksong Suite No.2

 • Chansons de France

-• Marat/Sade Suite>
+• Marat/Sade Suite >

 • Marat/Sade notes